peppertree/dnntool/README.md

   a) create a site from a previously created clone archive (see above)

-  b) craete a new site from scratch, i.e. use a regular install package to create a new DNN installation.
+  b) create a new site from scratch, i.e. use a regular install package to create a new DNN installation.

+3. bulk create user accounts

+   when bulk creating accounts it will create the specified number of accounts. the passwords of those accounts will be set to the password of the site's initial superuser account.
+Names and e-mail addresses are being generated randomly from string arrays set up in the app.config found in the tool's bin directory.

+#Notes:
+- all sites use an application pool in integrated pipeline mode.
+Its identity is set to "ApplicationPoolIdentity"
+- all databases use windows authentication.
+Therefor make sure you are using this tool through a user account that has full access to your local IIS server.
+- you can only clone / restore sites that are using integrated security when connecting to sql server
+- for new sites the tool uses the "ConnectionStringTemplate" setting from app.config in the bin directory of the tool
+- the tool uses the "LocalConnectionString" setting from app.config in the bin directory of the tool for connecting to sql server